 What is Focus Stacking?

-Focus stacking is commonly used in various forms of photography but is most known within the genres of landscape and macro photography.
-It’s also used in portrait and wildlife photography but it’s less common to use it when photographing moving subjects.
+Focus stacking is used within many genres of photography but it’s perhaps most commonly used in landscape and macro photography.
+While there are photographers who use it for portrait and wildlife photography too, it’s less common (and a lot more difficult) to use when photographing moving subjects.

-This is also the case for macro photography.
-Getting the entire flower sharp is often a hassle and zooming in shows that parts are slightly less focused.
+Macro photography is another example of when focus stacking is an essential technique to understand.
+Getting the entire flower sharp in one shot is near impossible; try zooming in on the flower and you’ll quickly see that there are many parts slightly out of focus.
 This is common when using open apertures such as f2.8 or f5.6.
 Therefore, many tend to capture multiple images and blend them together for one ultra-sharp image.

-Differences might not be significant if you’re only viewing images on a smartphone or small computer but as soon as you begin to print, the difference becomes uncomfortably visible.
-When printing on large formats even the smallest errors become visible and if half the image is unfocused the print can be considered a waste of money.
+The differences might not be significant if you’re only viewing your images on a smartphone or small device but as soon as you start printing, the difference becomes alarmingly visible, especially when printing large.

-Focus stacking might be an incredibly powerful technique but it’s not always necessary.
-In fact, most likely you won’t be focus stacking for the majority of your images.
+While focus stacking is an incredibly powerful technique that you need to learn, it’s not always necessary.
+In fact, it’s most likely not needed for the majority of your images.

 - photographing a scene with great distance between the foreground and background

-- using an ultra wide-angle lens and there’s a subject close to it
+- using an ultra-wide-angle lens with a subject close to it

 - zooming in on a scene, such as a forest, and you want everything to be sharp even with an open aperture